Interested in making high school grammar resources meaningful?

 If I ask students what their future career plans are, I get a variety of responses: lawyer, marketing executive, teacher, engineer, EMT, translators, and other jobs with obvious writing components.

 Other careers mentioned may have less obvious needs for writing, but do nonetheless.
 Business specialists, retail managers, and salespeople require some writing but students may not understand that in all jobs, advancement happens from an ability to show initiative and growth.
 Often this is done with research, with better proposals, with writing.
 Professionals spend up to two hours of their days writing.
+Students must be able to evaluate and correct their writing errors.

 Possessing a firm understanding of grammar will make their writing better and help them succeed in their careers.
+High school grammar resources should remind students of that.

 Explain the world outside of a high school

-At some schools, weird is ok – it is accepted.
+At some schools, weird is ok; it is accepted.
 Students are allowed to be “into” whatever they want.
 Having a variety of interests is an attribute.

 Not always, though!
 Sometimes smart kids take the heat.
 Schools have students who fear being pegged as smart.
 (I think the Bully Project does a great job approaching such issues.)
 Smart is weird and intimidating.